holotape/Scanner4Zeffy/README.md

+# This repo is no longer being maintained.
+I've made the switch to [Honeywell scanners](https://www.amazon.ca/Honeywell-1900G-HD-Density-Barcode-Scanner/dp/B00LRAO3DC) attached to Windows laptops which are more plentiful in my organization.
+I have programmed them to work with MS Edge to be able to scan Zeffy QR codes in quick succession.
+Please message me for more info.

 # Scanner4Zeffy

 An Android app which automatically opens the URL of whatever QR code it sees, on the same screen.